 In terms of student numbers, six of the top 10 providers are public providers, as detailed in Table 2 of the Addendum.
-Three of the top 10 providers ranked by value of loans paid, listed in Table 3 of the Addendum, are public providers (including TAFEs and universities).
-Nine of the top 10, listed in Table 3 of the Addendum, are the same providers as for the second half of 2022.
-Technical and Further Education Commission (TAFE NSW) moves out of this list while Australian Education Group Pty Ltd moves up to be included in the second half of 2023.
+Four of the top 10 providers ranked by value of loans paid, listed in Table 3 of the Addendum, are public providers (including TAFEs and universities).
+Eight of the top 10, listed in Table 3 of the Addendum, are the same providers as for the first half of 2023.
+Australian Academy of Beauty Dermal and Laser Pty Ltd and Australian Wings Academy Pty Ltd move out of this list while Technical and Further Education Commission (TAFE NSW) and Australian Education Group Pty Ltd move up to be included in the first half of 2024.

-Seven of the top ten courses in terms of enrolment numbers (listed in Table 4 of the Addendum) remain the same as courses in the second half of 2022.
-The updated method of ranking courses by course name (current and superseded course codes) has contributed to the change in ranking the top 10 courses in 2023.
+Nine of the top ten courses in terms of enrolment numbers (listed in Table 4 of the Addendum) remain the same as courses in the first half of 2023.
+In 2023 the method of ranking courses was updated to use course name (current and superseded course codes).
 With this approach, courses no longer appear twice in the top 10 list.

-The Diploma of Nursing remained the highest ranked course in terms of enrolments but becomes third in terms of loans paid (see Tables 4 and 5 of the Addendum).
+The Diploma of Beauty Therapy has become the highest ranked course in terms of enrolments surpassing Diploma of Nursing but is second in terms of loans paid (see Tables 4 and 5 of the Addendum).